status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

 # Customize direct message notifications

 By default, you receive notifications for direct messages (DMs).
-You can choose which notifications you receive for your DMs.
-If you do so, you only receive the DMs notifications relevant to you.
+You can customize the DM notifications and receive only the ones relevant to you.

 In addition to DM notifications, you also receive notifications for mentions.
 For example, if you mute someone, they can still mention you in a community channel or group chat.
 To customize your mention notifications, read [Customize mentions and other messages][customize-mentions-and-other-messages].

-## Mute direct messages notifications from a user
+## Mute direct message notifications from a user

-When you mute DMs from a user, you may still receive mention notification from that user.
-If you want to customize mention notifications, check out [Customize mentions and other messages][customize-mentions-and-other-messages].

 === "Mobile"

     1. From the tab bar, tap :mobile-messages: **Messages**.
     1. Long press the DM you want to mute.
     1. Tap :mobile-mute: **Mute**.
-    1. Select the length of time you'd like to mute your notifications.
+    1. Select the amount of time you'd like to mute your notifications.

 === "Desktop"